METADIUM/ipfs-cluster/README.md

 # ipfs-cluster

-> README describes IPFS cluster configuration
+> it describes IPFS cluster configuration

-private IPFS cluster can be used for backup. this cluster will be composed with one leader node and following nodes.
+Private IPFS cluster can be used for backup.
+That cluster will be composed with one leader node and following nodes.

 ## Prerequisite